ym001/distancia/docs/Enhanced-Rogers-Tanimoto.rst

     vector_1 = [1, 0, 1, 1, 0]
     vector_2 = [1, 1, 1, 0, 0]

-    # Create an instance of the EnhancedRogersTanimotoDistance class with specific weights
+    # Create an instance of the EnhancedRogersTanimoto class with specific weights
     enhanced_rt_dist = EnhancedRogersTanimoto(alpha=1.5, beta=1.0)

     # Calculate the Enhanced Rogers-Tanimoto distance between the two vectors